Zoombinis: Educational effects

 The game works with problem solving through mathematics, deduction, and hypothesis testing primarily by clearly stating the goal of the problem at hand, with the option to either deduce for one's self or learn from gameplay strategies for success.
 In 2015, the National Science Foundation awarded TERC nearly $2 million to study how much "computational thinking" children do while playing Zoombinis (2015), both at home and in the classroom, and whether teachers can extend the lessons outside the game.

 Mathematical aspects

 The different games a player encounters when trying to get the Zoombinis from Zoombini Isle to Zoombiniville represent many mathematical characteristics.
 "Pizza Pass", "Allergic Cliffs", and "Stone Cold Caves" exercise the sorting, grouping, and comparing of information.
 "Captain Cajun's Ferryboat", "Stone Rise", and "Titanic Tattooed Toads" reinforce ordering, linking information, and problem solving.
-"Fleens!", "Mudball Wall", and "Hotel Dimensia" emphasize graphing and mapping, while "Lions' Lair", "Mirror Machine", and "Bubblewonder Abyss" train the player in sorting, organizing, and algebraic thinking.
+"Fleens!", "Mudball Wall", and "Hotel Dimensia" emphasize graphing and mapping, while "Lion's Lair", "Mirror Machine", and "Bubblewonder Abyss" train the player in sorting, organizing, and algebraic thinking.